SOFT2020-2021/DatAss1/README.md

 ## How to create the database with our data
-- Create a db called "school"   *VERY IMPORTANT*
+- Create a db called "school"
-- Copy paste the data from createDB.sql
+- Copy paste the data from CreateDB.sql into a query and run it
-- Copy paste the data from populateDB.sql
+- Copy paste the data from populateDB.sql into a query and run it
+- Copy paste the data from Triggers-Functions-procedures.txt into a query and run it